A mapping layer of “land use/land cover” data is overlaid on terrain data to provide a detailed view of what’s truly out there.

-Depending on the resoltuion of the data, only one clutter classification is shown at one time
+Depending on the resolution of the data, only one clutter classification is displayed per pixel at a time.

 Basic terrain view for Albany NY